Tenured associate professors | Fluid machines and energy systems

 -Fluid machines, energy systems

-- Hydroelectric and pump-as-turbines in small-scale systems, also for energy recovery and pumped storage
+- Hydroelectric and pump-as-turbines for hidden hydropower, also for energy recovery and pumped storage

 -Thermal management in electric/hybrid powertrains